fikte/calendar-period-week-notes/README.md

 -   **Advanced Highlighting**: Customize highlighting for the current week row, day column on hover, or use the **Complex** mode to highlight both the row and column up to the hovered date.
 -   **Weekly Notes**: Create and manage weekly notes with customizable naming formats, template support, and a dot indicator on the week number.

+**Please Note:** For the calendar event dots you may (optionally in the plugin settings) set up to fetch over the internet the calendar event information you wish to see / view on the caleandar grid and popup window.

 ### 🧩 Integrated & Draggable Tab Panels

 A powerful set of panels located below the calendar.
 All tabs can be reordered via drag-and-drop.